dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 2. You can verify your data platform connections by clicking the **Test connection** button in your deployment and development credentials settings.

 ### Additional configuration

+Explore these additional configurations to optimize your data platform setup further:

 1. Use [OAuth connections](/docs/cloud/manage-access/set-up-snowflake-oauth), which enables secure authentication using your data platform’s SSO.  <Lifecycle status='enterprise' />

 ## Git setup